 The Coinbase Initial Public Offering is a big deal.
 (Read the prospectus here.)
-It’s the first time that a major crypto company will be offered to the public as a traditional stock on Nasdaq.
+It’s the first time that a major crypto company has been offered to the public as a traditional stock on Nasdaq.
 This is historic: the first real merging of the stock market and the block market.

-Ordinary investors will be able to buy stock in Coinbase (under the stock ticker COIN).
-Bitcoin and cryptocurrency are certainly here to stay, and considering the position of Coinbase and the recent surge in the price of bitcoin and other digital assets, this IPO seems likely to be highly popular with investors.
+Ordinary investors are now able to buy stock in Coinbase (under the stock ticker COIN).
+Bitcoin and cryptocurrency are certainly here to stay, and considering the position of Coinbase and the recent surge in the price of bitcoin and other digital assets, the stock has been highly popular with investors.
 If you thought that bitcoin has been a wild ride, prepare for Coinbase to be a bucking bronco strapped to a rocket.

-Indeed, recent Coinbase shares floated on the secondary market were sold at $373 per share, giving Coinbase a valuation of $100 billion.
-If that holds, this IPO will go down in the history books.
+Prior to the initial public offering, Coinbase shares floated on the secondary market were sold at $373 per share, giving Coinbase a valuation of $100 billion.
+Is that price too high, or too low?

 Ben the Elf (top right)